 The Mastidoodle is likely to be a large and solidly built dog, with a striking physical presence derived from both its muscular Mastiff and its proudly upright Poodle pedigrees.

-Poodles love any kind of exercise and will happily run, swim, and retrieve.
+They love any kind of exercise and will happily run, swim, and retrieve.
 This mix can make great watchdogs, if not guard dogs too.

 It’s important to remember that your Mastidoodle puppy will be a random mix of its parents’ personalities and also that they may take more strongly after either of their parents.